007harshmahajan/txn-manager/README.md

 # Transaction Manager

-A backend service for managing transactions and user accounts
+A backend service for managing transactions and user accounts in a financial system.

 ## Features

 - User Management: Registration, authentication, and profile management